 Teachers follow students through each pivotal stage of development.
 At six to eight hours a day, five days a week, you as a teacher are poised to become one of the most influential people in your students’ life.
 After their parents, children will first learn from you, their elementary school teacher.
 Then, as a middle school teacher, you will guide students through yet another important transition: adolescence.
 As children become young adults, learning throughout middle school and into high school, you will answer their questions, listen to their problems and teach them about this new phase of their lives.
 You not only watch your students grow you help them grow.

 “We think of teacher-heroes that taught us the academics but we don’t often think of those teachers that taught us life’s lessons.” — Maria Wale, My Teacher My Hero

 Much of what students learn from their greatest teachers is not detailed on a syllabus.
 Teachers who help us grow as people are responsible for imparting some of life’s most important lessons.
 During their initial school years, students encounter, perhaps for the first time, other children of the same age and begin to form some of their first friendships.
 As a teacher, you will show your students how to become independent and form their own relationships, you will carefully guide them and intervene when necessary.
 School is as much a place of social learning as academic learning, and this is true, not only in our early years of education, but all the way through college.
+Armed with a supportive and well-educated administration, there is no limit to the influence a teacher can have on one, or many, students’ lives.
 Though a teacher’s influence on the social sphere of school lessens as students mature, those early lessons still have an effect on how they will interact with others in the future.

 Teachers are founts of experience.
 They have already been where their students are going, undergone what they will go through and are in a position to pass along lessons, not only regarding subject matter, but lessons on life.